 For example, consider a person who is arrested for driving under suspension.
 He is handcuffed and locked in a patrol car.
 At that point, he does not have access to his car to retrieve weapons or evidence any longer.
 Generally speaking, this would make any subsequent search of the automobile invalid.
 So, if this person was arrested and locked in a patrol car, and if the police search the pocket of a jacket on the back seat and find cocaine, the possession of such cocaine would be inadmissible in a trial, and thus the defendant would not be found guilty of possession of cocaine.

 If you have been charged with a crime and searched and evidence was seized, the search may have been unlawful.
 If the search was unreasonable, an experienced criminal defense attorney may be able to exclude that evidence from being used against you.
 This is helpful in reaching a dismissal, a not-guilty verdict, or a favorable plea bargain.
-If you wish to discuss your case with a criminal defense attorney, please do not hesitate to contact the lawyers of Holland & Usry, P.A. at 864.582.0416 or toll-free at 888.230.1841 for your FREE confidential consultation.
+If you wish to discuss your case with a criminal defense attorney, please do not hesitate to contact the lawyers of Holland & Usry, P.A. toll-free at 888.230.1841 for your FREE confidential consultation.